mosabami/enterprise-scale-aks-levelup/steps/deployment/README.md

    code index.js
    ```

 10. Add "/api" to the begining of the paths in line 39,43,49,55.
 This is because AGIC does not have the nginx ingress controller feature that allows you to rewrite target path.
+More details on this later.
 Save it

 11. Build the image for the server into the container registry you just created using the tag "v2"